-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. \\)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

-Filed by the Registrant ⊠ Filed by a Party other than the Registrant □ Check the appropriate box: □ Preliminary Proxy Statement □ Confidential, For Use of the Commission Only (As Permitted by Rule 14a-6(e)(2)) □ Definitive Proxy Statement □ Definitive Additional Materials □ Soliciting Material under Rule 14a-12 INFORMATION ANALYSIS INCORPORATED (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): ☑ No fee required ☐ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-Title of each class of securities to which transaction applies: Aggregate number of securities to which transaction applies: Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): Proposed maximum aggregate value of transaction: Total fee paid: Fee paid previously with preliminary materials.
-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the form or schedule and the date of its filing.
-Amount Previously Paid: Form, Schedule or Registration Statement No.: Filing Party: Date Filed:
+File ed by a Par egistrant ⊠ ty other than the Registrant □ propriate box: Confiden Definitive Definitive try Proxy Statement tial, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) the Proxy Statement the Additional Materials the Additional Materials the Material under Rule 14a-12 INFORMATION ANALYSIS INCORPORATED (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Pay ment of F ling Fee (Check the appropriate box): \boxtimes No fee re quired.
+Fee comp outed on table below per Exchange Act Rules 14a-6(i)(4) and 0- 1.
+Title of each class of securities to which transaction applies: 2.
+Aggregate number of securities to which transaction applies: 3.
+Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4.
+Proposed maximum aggregate value of transaction: 5.
+Total fee paid: 1.
+Amount Previously Paid: 2.
+Form, Schedule or Registration Statement No.: 3.
+Filing Party: 4.
+Date Filed: